Pathoschild/smapi-mod-dump/source/~gzhynko/AnimalsNeedWater/API-documentation.md

 ----

 # API Documentation
-**Animals Need Water** provides an API allowing modders to access data like *which animals were left thirsty yesterday* or *coops/barns with watered troughs*.
+**Animals Need Water** provides an API allowing modders to access some of its data.

-Here's what ANW's API interface looks like:
+Here's the ANW's API interface:
 ```csharp
     public interface IAnimalsNeedWaterAPI
     {